IFRS 17 - Technical aspects

 • Patterns of components of revenue release (CSM, RA, BEL)

-• Operating experience illustration - scenarios of experience deviating from assumptions with impacts on underwriting results
+• Illustration of operating experience — scenarios where actual experience deviates from assumptions, and the resulting impacts on underwriting results

-• Operating assumptions changes and its impacts on IFRS 17 figures
+• Changes in operating assumptions and their impacts on IFRS 17 figures

 • VFA model vs GMM model for 'investment' like products - how to manage volatility